raspberrychris/paddleboardmaster/content/post/cooyes-inflatable-stand-up-paddle-board.md

 ## What size is the Cooyes Paddle Board?

-\`The Paddleboard is 10'6"x 32" x 6"and comes in 4 different colors.
+\`The Paddleboard is 10'6"x 32" x 6"(an extra wide paddleboard, meaning it is extra stable when using on the water) the board also comes in 4 different colors.
 (Blue, Green, Orange and White).

 ## What is the quality of the Cooyes Inflatable Stand up Paddle Board?